onlyjasonhere/Discord-Selfbot/README.md

-# discord-selfbot
+# Discord.js v11 Selfbot
-A Discord selfbot created in Discord.js v10
+More to come!